chfal/investigating_orthogroups/README.md

 ./run_loop_iqtree.sh
 ```

 The output of IQTREE creates many things.
-It creates a tree file, which is what you need for Astral, and a Log file, which telsls you what analysis was run and what the best model of evolution was.
+It creates a tree file, which is what you need for Astral, and a Log file, which tells you what analysis was run and what the best model of evolution was.